edgarfroes/salazar-csharp-string-mask/README.md

 var masked = "61988887777".ToMask("(##) #####-####");
 ```

 Multiple masks can be informed in order to vary depending on content.
 The most suitable mask will automatically be used.
-The example below will mask 10 and 11 digit strings accordingly.
+The example below will mask 10 or 11 digit strings accordingly.

 ```csharp
 var masked = "61988887777".ToMask("(##) #####-####", "(##) ####-####");